Photos From The First Taco Bell Wedding Are Here & They Will Make Your Week

 It's officially wedding season.
 Amidst all the Pinterest boards and party planning of pretty summer soirées, there's one ceremony that stands strong among the rest: The Taco Bell wedding.
 The news of such a momentous occasion broke back in February, fittingly on V-Day (a time for Doritos Locos and love).
 And on top of getting the 411 that the fast food taco chain would be hosting future marriage ceremonies, we also learned that one lucky couple had already been selected for an all-expenses paid matrimonial TB package (the first in history!) come summer 2017.

 Well folks, the big day has arrived.
-Dan Ryckert and Bianca Monda traveled to Taco Bell's Las Vegas Cantina location on June 25, where they were married inside the Taco Bell Chapel.
+Dan Ryckert and Bianca Monda travelled to Taco Bell's Las Vegas Cantina location on 25th June, where they were married inside the Taco Bell Chapel.
 Curious how these lovebirds were selected for such an epic special day?
 Fittingly, Ryckert and Monda happen to be TB super fans.
-According to a feature on the fast food company's site, the groom has eaten every single menu item offered to date and has even traveled in the name of visiting different locations.
+According to a feature on the fast food company's site, the groom has eaten every single menu item offered to date and has even travelled in the name of visiting different locations.
 Now that is some serious dedication.